TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Syntax.rst

    .. important::
       Do not use `https://typo3.org` (HTTPS instead of HTTP).
 Fluid would not be able to detect this namespace to convert it to PHP class name prefixes.
-      Remember: This is a XML namespace, not an URI.
-It only needs to be matchable by Fluid, not contain a valid URI.
+      Remember: This is a unique XML namespace, it does not need to contain a valid URI.

 2. Local namespace import via curly braces {}-syntax